Siliguri: Civic administration

 The Municipal Council was set up in 1949 under the Bengal Municipal Act of 1932 with 8 wards.
-The first chairperson of the municipality was the Sub Divisional Officer and the local councilors, called 'commissioners' in the then municipal act in effect, were nominated by the state government.
+The first chairperson of the municipality was the Sub Divisional Officer, and the local councillors, called 'commissioners' in the then municipal act in effect, were nominated by the state government.
 After the amendment of the act in 1956, 3/4 of the local representatives were elected, while the remaining nominated by the Deputy Commissioner.
-Thus, the first elected chairperson of Siliguri was Jagdish Chandra Bhattacharya.
+The first elected chairperson of Siliguri was Jagdish Chandra Bhattacharya.

 In 1994, the municipal council was upgraded to the Siliguri Municipal Corporation with 47 wards.
 It had five departments then: General Administration, Collection, License, Public Works and Sanitation and Public Health.
-The corporation now has 23 departments.
+As of now, the corporation has 23 departments.
 It has 47 wards, of which 14 wards are in Jalpaiguri district, while the remaining 33 wards are in Darjeeling district.
-The last municipal elections was in 2015, when Communist Party of India (Marxist) won 23 seats, All India Trinamool Congress won 17 seats, Indian National Congress won 5 seats, Bharatiya Janata Party won 2 seats, while an independent candidate won 1 seat.
-The mayor of Siliguri for the 5-year term of 2015-20 was Ashok Bhattacharya from CPIM, who was later elected as the local Member of Legislative Assembly as well.
+The last municipal elections were held on 2015, when Communist Party of India (Marxist) won 23 seats, All India Trinamool Congress won 17 seats, Indian National Congress won 5 seats, Bharatiya Janata Party won 2 seats, while an independent candidate won 1 seat.
+The mayor of Siliguri for the five-year term from 2015 till 2020 was Ashok Bhattacharya from CPI(M), who was later elected as the local Member of Legislative Assembly as well.

-The term of the last elected body of Siliguri Municipal Corporation got over on 7 May, but municipal elections could not be held because of the COVID-19 pandemic.
+The term of the last elected body of Siliguri Municipal Corporation ended on 7 May 2020 but municipal elections could not be held because of the COVID-19 pandemic.
 A Board of Administrators was established with the outgoing mayor, Ashok Bhattacharya, as the chairperson.
-This board will take care of the civic utilities of the city till the new municipal body is elected.
+This board will take care of the civic utilities of the city until the new municipal body is elected.
 This follows the establishment of similar boards first in state capital Kolkata and then the rest of the state.

 Lok Sabha and Vidhan Sabha constituency

 Siliguri is part of the Darjeeling Lok Sabha constituency.
-The last elections for the Lok Sabha took place in 2019, when Raju Bista from Bharatiya Janta Party won the seat.
+The last elections for the Lok Sabha took place in 2024, when Raju Bista from Bharatiya Janta Party won the seat.
 The last elections to the West Bengal Vidhan Sabha took place in 2021.
 The Member of Legislative Assembly representing Siliguri Vidhan Sabha Constituency is Sankar Ghosh.